 After the audit is complete, you will be shown a plethora of data, including the website health score.
 It is measured as a percentage out of 100%.
 A website rated under 50% needs some serious work, whereas if a site scores 75% or above it has a solid foundation.

 Here is an example of an Ahrefs site audit with a 98% website health score.
 A site score near the full 100% indicates your website is close to error-free and in great shape.
 After you run a site audit, take a look at the errors and warnings that come up and see if they are things you can easily correct.

 Checking your website health score on a regular basis is a good idea to stay on top of your site’s overall SEO health.

 Next, we will move on to on-page SEO KPIs such as keyword rankings and click-through rates.

 On-Page SEO Metrics

-When we say on-page, we are referring to optimization that directly affects on-page content.
-On-page SEO services relate to changes that you make on your website that impact SEO.
+When we say on-page SEO, we are referring to optimization that directly affects on-page content.
+On-Page SEO services relate to changes that you make on your website that impact SEO.
 We’re focusing on KPIs most associated with those changes to ensure that what you’re currently doing for SEO is working.

 2. Keyword Rankings

-Keyword rankings are one of the primary indicators of a successful SEO strategy.
-When your website or page ranks on the first page of Google, you have a higher chance of users visiting.
+Target keyword rankings are one of the primary indicators of a successful SEO content marketing campaign.
+When your website or page ranks on the first page of Google, you have a higher chance of users visiting and converting into customers.